Thank you for your interest in Outdoorsy!

 PLEASE READ THIS SECTION CAREFULLY.
 IT CONTAINS A MANDATORY ARBITRATION PROVISION AND THEREFORE AFFECTS YOUR RIGHTS AND GOVERNS HOW CLAIMS YOU AND OUTDOORSY HAVE AGAINST EACH OTHER ARE RESOLVED.

-Subject to applicable law, the Parties agree that any disputes or claims between us relating in any way to, or arising out of, this or previous versions of these Terms, your use of or access to the Services, or any breach, enforcement, or termination of the Agreement will be resolved in accordance with the provisions set forth in this Dispute resolution for owners and renters residing in the United States section.
+Subject to applicable law, the Parties agree that any disputes or claims between us relating in any way to, or arising out of, this or previous versions of these Terms, your use of or access to the Services, or any breach, enforcement, or termination of the Agreement will be resolved in accordance with the provisions set forth in this Dispute resolution for Hosts and Guests residing in the United States section.

 The below Agreement to Arbitrate evidences a transaction involving interstate commerce and is therefore governed by the Federal Arbitration Act and the applicable procedural rules of FairClaims or AAA, as applicable (see “Arbitration procedures” below).
 To the extent state law is applicable to the Agreement to Arbitrate, the Parties agree that the substantive law of the state of Texas will apply, without regard to its conflict of law provisions.